nxvinh222/Naive-Bayes-Email-Spam/README.md

 About the data:
 - Labeled Data (spam email or not).
 - 5799 emails (both spam and non-spam)
-- 4057 emails in training set.
-- 1742 emails in test set.

 ## 4. Model
 Using Naive Bayes: